givan2code/setup.sh/README.md

 [![Build Status](https://travis-ci.org/drKraken/frontend-dev-setup.svg?branch=master)](https://travis-ci.org/drKraken/setup.sh)
-# Frontend-dev-setup (Unix/Linux)
+# Setup your Linux machine

 Inpired by Laptop script from <https://github.com/thoughtbot>

-Frontend-dev-setup is a simple way to make your unix/linux machine ready for frontend development.
+'Setup' is a simple way to make your unix/linux machine ready for frontend development.
 With this script you can in one click install all tools, that you need for comfortable frontdev on Linux machine.

 # Support